alexhoen/minimal-light/index.md

 ## About Me

-I am a ph.d. researcher in [IOL](https://github.com/ZIB-IOL) group at Zuse-Institut Berlin.
+I am a ph.d. researcher in the [IOL](https://github.com/ZIB-IOL) group at Zuse-Institut Berlin.
 I am maintainer of the presolving library [PaPILO](https://github.com/scipopt/papilo) and a developer in [SCIP](https://github.com/scipopt/).

 ## Research Interests